|

 I became more and more fascinated by group dance traditions in Europe

-(Greek Dance), Akis Leontiadis, Nikos Zournatzidis, Jannis Korosidis
+Petros Selkos (Greek Dance), Akis Leontiadis, Nikos Zournatzidis,

-(Pontic Greek Dance), Gergana Panova, Belčo Stanev, Irena Staneva
+Jannis Korosidis (Pontic Greek Dance), Gergana Panova, Belčo

-Yves Moreau, Stephen Kotansky (Balkan Dance), Šani Rifati,
+Dance), Michael Ginsburg, Yves Moreau, Stephen Kotansky (Balkan

-Helene Eriksen (Roma Dance), Friedel Kloke-Eibl, Nanni Kloke (Meditative
+Dance), Šani Rifati, Helene Eriksen (Roma Dance), Friedel Kloke-Eibl,

-Dance), Corina Oosterveen (Dances of Brittany), Ruth Allmayer (English
+Nanni Kloke (Meditative Dance), Corina Oosterveen (Dances of Brittany),

-Dance), Ya’akov Levi (Israelian Dance), Steven Weintraub (Klezmer
+Ruth Allmayer (English Dance), Ya’akov Levi (Israelian Dance),

 Dance